shadowsocks/shadowsocks-rust/README.md

         "config_url": "https://path-to-online-sip008-configuration",
         // Optional.
 Seconds between each update to config_url.
 Default to 3600s "update_interval": 3600,
         // Optional.
-Whitelist of plugins
+Whitelist of plugins (RECOMMENDED for all users)
         // SECURITY: To avoid executing untrusted commands loaded from config_url "allowed_plugins": [
             "v2ray-plugin"